What is the easiest, nonsensical skill endorsement that you can get on Linkedin? Hands down! It’s MS Office. Or being a bit more specific MS Word.

 I’ll first explain the implications and potential of the tooltip.
 And then go on to explain everything you need to know about the tooltip in depth.

-As for an example, check out this GIF of interactive tooltips I made on LinkedIn.
-(You might find it ironically funny.)
+As an example, check out this GIF of interactive tooltips I made on LinkedIn.

 This is an interactive tooltip or rather an interactive walkthrough created using Whatfix.
 A performance support system that allows businesses help their new users at the time of need, with proactive tooltips.

-Whatfix is a company which created their entire product with the tooltip at its core.
-The idea is to help users one step at a time with the pop-ups that prompt to take actions.
+Whatfix created its entire product with the tooltip at its core.
+The idea is to help users one step at a time with the pop-ups that prompt them to take action.
 Much like this GIF below which is Whatfix on Salesforce CRM.